15. Unevaluated expressions (*)

 Study the source code of sample, seq.default, plot.default, matplot, and t.test.default.
 Determine the role of a call to missing.
 Would introducing a default argument NULL and testing its value with is.null constitute a reasonable alternative?

 15.4.4.
-Determining how a function was called#
+Determining how a function was called

 Even though this somewhat touches on the topics discussed in the two coming chapters, it is worth knowing that sys.call can look at the call stack and determine how the current function was invoked.
+Moreover, match.call takes us a step further: it returns a call with argument names matched to a function’s list of formal parameters.
+For instance:

 test <- function(x, y, ..., a="yes", b="no")